lucastagliani/dotnet-webapi-fibonacci/README.md

 ## Before running it

-You need to have .NET Core!
+1. You need to have .NET Core!

 You can download it here: https://dotnet.microsoft.com/download

 After install this, you can check if everything is OK by typing `dotnet --version` in your command line.

+2. You also need Docker Compose!

+You can download it here: https://docs.docker.com/compose/install/

+After install this, you can check if everything is OK by typing `docker-compose --version` in your command line.

 ## How to run it